Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Andreas Klein has appeared with the Berliner Symphoniker, Radio-Symphonie-Orchester-Berlin, Stuttgart Radio Symphony Orchestra, Halle Orchestra and Kammerorchester Carl Philipp Emanuel Bach in Frankfurt.
 "Virtuous, but not booming, shining and playful with a singing tone and elegant declamation, the musical melodies of this beautiful concerto evolved."
 The late L.v.
 Beethoven Sonata Recital in Dresden was broadcast nationwide by MDR Radio.

-In the USA, Andreas Klein was the soloist with the Salzburg Chamber Soloists with Mozart Concerti for 20 performances including Mexico City in El Centro Historico and the Sala Nezahuolkoyotl, California's Stanford University, Krannert Center, Palm Beach, Boston, and at the Newman Center in Denver the concert was filmed.
+In the USA, Andreas Klein was the soloist with the Salzburg Chamber Soloists with W.A.
+Mozart Concerti for 20 performances including Mexico City in El Centro Historico and the Sala Nezahuolkoyotl, California's Stanford University, Krannert Center, Palm Beach, Boston, and at the Newman Center in Denver the concert was filmed.
 In an earlier season he toured with the Festival Strings Lucerne appearing at the Kimmel Center, Philadelphia, Kennedy Center in DC, Spivey Hall, Atlanta, Wortham Center in Houston, and Mechanics Hall near Boston.
 Other appearances during the last seasons included the Oregon Mozart Players, the Virginia, Knoxville, Evansville, Green Bay, Springfield, Missouri, Santa Fe, West Virginia, Key West, the Atlantic Classical and Valdosta Symphonies.

-Andreas Klein was heard frequently on National Public Radio's "Performance Today" and recently on American Public Radio's "St. Paul Sunday", a live video broadcast on WGBH Boston and KUHF Houston.
-PBS aired "Intermezzo with Andreas Klein".
-Of his CD releases, “Dancing Through Time” was featured in a two-hour special edition of "The Piano Bench" on KUHF Radio, Houston.
-Of L.v.
-Beethoven and A. Berg, the New York Times raved, "Mr. Klein is an excellent pianist.
+His recordings, “Piano Sonatas” and his album of music by L.v.
+Beethoven and A. Berg, have won admiring reviews.
+The New York Times raved, "Mr. Klein is an excellent pianist.
 In Berg's Sonata the voluptuous haze was blown away: one followed the progress of every theme and motive as they steadily transformed themselves into a single architectural design."
-For the Archives of The Deutschland Sender and DS Kultur Radio in Berlin he recorded seldom performed works by Ferruccio Busoni, Ginastera and Igor Stravinsky.
-A "Musician's Portrait" was filmed for ORB TV in Berlin.
+For the Archives of The Deutschland Sender and DS Kultur Radio in Berlin he recorded seldom performed works by Ferruccio Busoni, Alberto Ginastera and Igor Stravinsky.
+He is also an admired recording producer.
+And his self-composed new cadenzas for W.A.
+Mozart piano concertos have also won widespread praise.
+“Whatever the composer, whatever the project,” he says, “for me it is about being inside the music.”

 Andreas Klein has established himself as a dynamic and compelling performer who captivates with a wide range of tonal colors and possesses a brilliant technique.
 "A fascinating artist with all the indispensable qualities: temperament, taste, touch, tone, the four Ts of pianism" and "A pianist who makes silences sound like music" - New York Times